-Rainwater fittings Visually inspected with the aid of binoculars where Number many appropriate.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The gutters and downpipes are formed with pvc sections.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are mainly of traditional cavity brick construction roughcast externally, however, the walls to the rear kitchen projections are of single skin solid brick construction dry lined internally.
-There is evidence to suggest that cavity wall insulation has been installed.
+The main walls are of solid stone and rendered brick construction.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of double glazed upvc construction and the doors are of timber construction.
-The fascias are in pvc and timber.
-External decorations Visually inspected.
-Painted joinery and masonry.
-Conservatories / porches Visually inspected.
-A conservatory has been added to the rear of the property and this is of brick and double glazed upvc construction with a polycarbonate roof covering.
+The windows are of double glazed upvc construction.
+The doors are of timber and double glazed upvc construction.
+The fascias are in timber.
+External decorations Warran and I External decorations Visually inspected.
+Painted joinery.
+Conservatories / porches Not applicable.
 Communal areas Not applicable.
-Garages and permanent outbuildings Visually inspected.
-There is a single attached garage to the side of the property and this is of rendered brick construction with a flat roof covering.
+Garages and permanent outbuildings Not applicable.
 Outside areas and boundaries Visually inspected.
-There are gardens to the front, side and rear of the property and the boundaries are partially formed with brick walls and timber
+The property has a small private garden to the rear enclosed by a brick wall and timber fencing.
+There is a timber shed and communal drying green to the rear.
 Ceilings Visually inspected from floor level.
 The ceilings are of lath and plaster construction.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of brick construction with plaster finishes.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
+The internal walls are of brick construction with plaster finishes. •

+Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 The floors are of suspended timber construction.
-Internal joinary and kitchen fittings Duilt in our boards were looked into but no stand items Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Timber and glass panel doors, skirting and framework.
 The kitchen comprises a range of base and wall units.
-Chimney breasts and fireplaces Visually inspected.
+Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire and fireplace to the lounge.
-Internal decorations Viewelly increased internal decorations Visually inspected.
+There are electric fires to the lounge and second bedroom.
+Visually inspected.
 Painted and papered surfaces.
-Cellars Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Not applicable.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains electricity is connected and the meter and consumer unit are located in the entrance vestibule.
+Mains electricity is connected and the meter and fuse box are located in a cupboard on the hall. iodated in a cuppodid on the fidil.
+Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains gas is connected and the meter is located in an external